 On Maths Genie, you will find numerous resources by topic.
 Under Grade 7, for example, we have Inverse and Composite Functions.
 You will find some revision examples and also exam questions with solutions.

 Craig Barton has a wonderful collection of GCSE revision resources.
 Note the past paper solutions (Edexcel but useful for any GCSE student) and the GCSE Maths Takeaways which are are questions by topic from Foundation through to grade A*.
 These are legacy questions but remain very useful.

 Selecting Answers for any topic will provide several exam questions on that topic with written solutions.
 If you just want the questions then select the topic title.

 For example look at 100-More Difficult Rearranging Formulae, this document has 12 examination question and written solutions on the topic.
-There are also video links for students to study the topic further; the video links have been provided by Mohammed Ladak on his wonderful MathedUp! site where you will also find the Takeaways hosted.
+There are also video links for students to study the topic further; the video links have been provided by Mohammed Ladak on MathedUp! site where you will also find the Takeaways hosted.
 The author of the written solutions remains a mystery (thank you so much whoever you are!).
 The questions are hosted on several other sites also including here on the King Edward Vi Sheldon Heath Academy site.

 WJEC have a Question Bank tool which allows teachers of Maths, Computing, Science, Electronics, Business Studies, Food & Nutrition and Physical Education to create a paper at either Entry Level, GCE or GCSE.
 I can confirm the Question Bank tool is very easy to use and works brilliantly; I searched for GCSE Maths filtered by Algebra and Problem and created a paper with mark schemes and examiners’ comments in minutes.